brandoniscool/tweather2/README.md

 Create a [Twitter Application](https://apps.twitter.com) and generate application keys.

-Create an [OpenWeatherMap account](https://openweathermap.org) and generate an API Key.
+Create an [Wolfram Alpha account](http://products.wolframalpha.com/api/ and generate an API Key.

 You will have to update `config.js` with the keys obtained from Twitter Dev and OpenWeatherMap.